lorenamilian/COP4520_Proj/README.md

 Install C++ package (Create new project -> Install more tools and features -> Desktop development with C++ -> Modify

-Open visual studio and select clone a repository and enter the URL

-Hit clone

 ## To run the code you will need to switch the the Joey-mlpack branch

-On the top toolbar click Git-> Manage Branches

-On the left hand side of the window select remotes/origin->Joey-mlpack

-This should switch you to the branch that contains the mlpack project

 Cmake should automatically install and configure the project for you if it is configured correctly on your machine